thephoeron/LLTHW/book/1-05-0-lookups-trees.md

 INSERT
 ```

-We can use that insert on this specially-ordered `alist` to give us a balanced tree.
+We can use that insert on this specially-ordered `alist` to give us a reasonably balanced tree.

 ```lisp
 * (defparameter *lst* '((5 . e) (3 . c) (4 . d) (2 . b) (1 . a) (7 . g) (6 . f) (8 . h) (9 . i) (10 . j)))